Home Wole Soyinka Biography, Wife, Family, Age, Net Worth

 His mother, Grace Eniola Soyinka, whom he famously described as a “Wild Christian”, was a trader and community activist.
 She was from the influential Ransome-Kuti family.

-Through his mother, Wole Soyinka was connected to some of Nigeria’s most notable activists and cultural figures, including Funmilayo Ransome-Kuti and her descendants.
+Through his mother, Wole Soyinka had family connections with some of Nigeria’s most notable activists and cultural figures.

 These family networks placed him early within a tradition of political engagement and social critique.